drshahizan/HPDP/2425/assignment/A2/bdm/Transformer/big_data.md

 ![Untitled](https://github.com/user-attachments/assets/f99c73fc-6753-4437-b902-4480eb49ffc5)

-### Part2: Camparing the performance of using different library or tools to handle large dataset.
+### Part 2: Comparing the performance of using different library or tools to handle large dataset.

+To test the the limits and performance across 3 different libraries which are Pandas, Dask, and Polars, we decided on the simplest task which is loading the data.
+The perforamance metrics used remain the same which are **Execution Time**, and **Memory Usage**.

+Pandas:
+-

+Polars:
+-

+Dask:
+-

 ## 📌 Task 5: Conclusion & Reflection